NOT MY FIRST RODEO

 ‘Too bad I can’t add these accomplishments to my curriculum vitae,’ I smiled.

-‘I don’t know,’ I said, ‘perhaps one day I’ll find my impossible love, that would be good enough; although, probably not much before breakfast.
-What at first seemed possible at times feels most impossible, and what seemed impossible is beginning to feel what is most possible.
+‘I don’t know,’ I said, ‘perhaps one day I’ll find my impossible love; that would be good enough, although probably not before breakfast.
+What at first seemed possible sometimes feels impossible, and what seemed impossible is beginning to feel possible.
 So, what’s going on; is there some good karma finally kicking in for me?’

 ‘If karma is about experiencing the consequences of who you are, let me be the first to agree.’
-Mo said.
-‘What has been sown within is reaped without, yet it’s often not recognised until harvest time when the soul returns home.
+Eli said.
+‘What has been sown within is reaped without, yet it’s often not recognised until harvest when the soul returns home.

 ‘Should you incarnate on earth again, your character will not be determined by fate but by what you’ve chosen to become.
 If that’s what you call karma, then that’s what it must be!’

 ‘I hope I can make enough progress this time so I won’t have to return to do this all over again.
 It’s bloody exhausting.’

 ‘You have made much progress.
 Your most significant growth spurts occurred when you paid attention to what your soul was sensing, even when you weren’t sure.
 Because you were true to the vision of the Mountain and your inward inklings, you couldn’t fail, even if your broken, bruised, and battered body in London suggests you had.

 ‘And might I add, you didn’t fail your body either; who else receives more loving, unconditional care from such a beautiful woman?’